fixie-ai/fixie-examples/README.md

 Fixie makes it easy to build, test, and debug your agents locally.

-Run `fixie serve` from with an agent directory to connect your local agent with the Fixie platform.
+Run `fixie agent serve` from with an agent directory to connect your local agent with the Fixie platform.

 ## Deploying agents